 The United States is undeniably in a national policing crisis.
-In the past year, many unarmed African Americans, including Eric Garner of Staten Island, New York, Michael Brown of Ferguson, Missouri, and Natasha McKenna of Fairfax, Virginia, have lost their lives at the hands of police officers.
+Recently, many unarmed African Americans, including Eric Garner of Staten Island, New York, Michael Brown of Ferguson, Missouri, and Natasha McKenna of Fairfax, Virginia, have lost their lives at the hands of police officers.
 In most cases, the officers were not prosecuted – sending a message that those who have taken an oath to protect and serve may kill civilians with impunity.
 These recent, relentless police-involved assaults and killings of people of color – with several incidents captured in graphic detail on bystanders’ cell phone videos – has inspired a movement of young activists, captured the attention of the media and elected officials, and generated calls for a fundamental change in policing.
 The NAACP Legal Defense Fund has responded by launching its Race and Policing Reform Campaign.

+In 2015, the Institute launched its Policing Reform Campaign to transform policing culture and practices, eliminate racial bias and profiling in policing, and end police violence against citizens.
 The Race and Policing Reform campaign seeks to promote unbiased and responsible policing policies and practices at the national, state and local levels.

 HOW WE WORK

 Change—especially, culture change—is difficult.
 Policing, like education, is a uniquely local function and has a culture informed by history, environment, and social custom.
 Influencing decision makers to embrace change in law enforcement will require multiple strategies.
 Therefore, we work: